camilla-eldridge/Modeller-automation/README.md

 - The query_ID needs to be the same as the ID used to generate the .ali file.
 - chainid needs to be capitalised.
 - Depending on compute power n models could be changed - look for starting_model and ending_model. <br /> <br /> <br />

-* to look out for; best DOPE score not necessarily best model - particularly for loop models, hint: view it in pymol.
+- To look out for; best DOPE score not necessarily best model - particularly for loop models, hint: view it in pymol.